openmaptiles/www.openmaptiles.org/docs/style/create-map-with-mapbox-studio.md

 - Go to [Styles](https://www.mapbox.com/studio/styles/), click __Edit__ next to your style, click __Properties__ in the bottom left corner, then __Images__, click to input field next to __Background pattern__, then __Add SVG Images__ and upload SVG files from `icons` folder you downloaded before.
 - Go to [Styles](https://www.mapbox.com/studio/styles/), click to menu button next to your style, select __Replace__, and upload your `style.json`.

 Now you are ready to edit your style using Mapbox Studio.
-When it is done, you can download you style from Mapbox Studio and save it anywhere you want (go to [Styles](https://www.mapbox.com/studio/styles/), click to menu button next to your style, select __Download__).
+When it is done, you can download your style from Mapbox Studio and save it anywhere you want (go to [Styles](https://www.mapbox.com/studio/styles/), click to menu button next to your style, select __Download__).
 Then you can use the style e.g. for web or mobile viewers.